Kleptophilia / Kleptolagnia

 - Degradation Kink67/100Power, Roles & ScenariosA consensual power-exchange interest in being demeaned, insulted, or treated as lowered in status for erotic effect, negotiated within BDSM.
 A common variation, not a disorder.67

-Two parallel coinages from Greek. *Kleptolagnia* combines *kleptein* ("to steal") with *lagneia* ("lust, sexual excitement"); *kleptophilia* combines the same stealing root (from *kleptes*, "thief") with *-philia* ("love of").
-Both literally denote an erotic attraction to theft; the precise first author of either spelling is not well documented.
+Two parallel Greek coinages.
+Kleptolagnia joins kleptein ("to steal") to lagneia ("lust, sexual excitement"); kleptophilia joins the same stealing root to -philia ("love of").
+Both literally denote erotic attraction to theft.
+Neither has a documented first author, and both circulate mainly through dictionaries of psychology rather than primary sexological works.

 risk-and-transgression · impulse-related · harm to others